 This review is for the Simplicity Bias Tape Maker.
 When I want to quickly run up some bias binding for a craft project the Simplicity Bias Tape Maker is what I use.
-Its easy to use and there are a number of tip sizes available which make ideal for most of the projects I do.
+It’s easy to use and there are a number of tip sizes available that make ideal for most of the projects I do.

 Personally, I can’t speak highly enough of this little machine.
 I generally use the 1¼” tip and I have a choice of two tips, one folds the material in half and the other folds in both sides to the middle of the strip.

 - I mostly use cotton fabric but there is a temperature gauge that allows you to set the right temperature for the fabric you are using.

 - And if I walk away and forget to turn it off that’s not a problem as the machine turns off after 10 mins.
 This is a great feature because sometimes I am in such a hurry to get back to my project I simply bundle up the bias tape and forget to press the off button.